“A well-managed factory is boring. Nothing exciting happens in it because the crises have been anticipated and have been converted into a routine.”

 This also applies to warehouses where there’s a lot of daily crises managers deal with.
 Whether it’s a forklift collision, a pedestrian getting hit by the forklift, material handling equipment tipping over or boxes falling from trucks or shelves, managers and engineers have to face these problems on a regular basis.

-It gets exhausting and it’s not the most managerial or engineering way to approach things.
+It becomes exhausting and it’s not the most managerial or engineering way to approach things.
 A much better approach is to prevent those events from occurring in the first place.
 A useful framework to accomplish this is by making all operations predictable and boring.
 In other words, almost everything should be converted to routine.

 This removes all the excitement of putting out fires every now and then.
-Good thing is more and more companies adopt this mindset when managing their operations and business.
+The good thing is more and more companies adopt this mindset when managing their operations and business.
 For example, logistics companies that have already maximised their growth make their warehouse operations so smooth that you might just hear a few noises every few hours.
 It’s the perfect example of a well-managed business.

 Another example is about who will operate the forklift and how to best accomplish it.
 Electronic devices can now be installed on forklifts to set who will be authorised to drive the equipment.
 Only certified drivers will be allowed and this method also increases accountability.
 This also increases predictability because there are clear assignments of who will operate the forklifts.
-In addition, there’s an increased accountability which can help drivers become more aware of their actions.
+In addition, there is increased accountability which can help drivers become more aware of their actions.

 Checklists, traffic management and more

-Many warehouses now have electronic and configurable checklists to make it easier for operators to use as reference.
+Many warehouses now have electronic and configurable checklists to make it easier for operators to use as a reference.
 The audio-visual display can be very helpful in ensuring safety before each shift.
 In addition, the checklist can be configured depending on the loads, area and other safety precautions.

 Aside from checklists, another way to make things routine and predictable is with a traffic management plan.
 It starts with analysing the current traffic flow (both of people and material handling equipment) and movement patterns.
 Then, the whole department can devise ways of making the flow more straightforward and efficient.

-Perhaps more forklifts should be assigned to fast-moving consumer goods and place the shelves containing those products near entry and exit points.
+Perhaps more forklifts should be assigned to fast-moving consumer goods and place the shelves containing those products near the entry and exit points.
 This makes the flow more efficient and straightforward because it minimises travel time and distance.
 Another way to implement this is by placing similar goods together for better organisation.

 Better traffic flow can also be accomplished by reducing the number of blind spots and intersections.
 These areas are where most accidents are likely to occur.
 Although their presence would never go down to zero, reducing the number will have a huge safety effect for both the pedestrians and forklift drivers.